hygtfrde/hygtfrde.github.io/README.md

 This is my platform game.
-PLAYER IT HERE: https://pages.git.generalassemb.ly/hujikolp1/Project_1_Platform_Game/
+This uses good old JavaScript, HTML, and CSS technology.

 The player is a walrus that needs to jump on platforms up to the star.